 Because no single integrated tool was available to perform the scanning, picking, and velocity model update, Equinor contacted INT to study the feasibility of implementing this workflow within the INTViewer application.

 INT implemented this workflow as a plugin to INTViewer.
 A wizard guides the users through the various steps of the procedure:

 - Migration of the seismic dataset with the 100% velocity model and some variations (95% and 105% for example).
 This step is done outside INTViewer.

 - Loading of the migrated datasets and the 100% velocity model.
 A different color is assigned to each migrated dataset (corresponding to a specific percentage of the 100% velocity).

 - Loading of a reference horizon (velocity has been perturbed only below this reference horizon).

 - Picking along a horizon using the migrated panel where the event energy is better focused.
 Each pick will be displayed in the color assigned to the percentage velocity.

 - As the user picks, a new velocity model is calculated on the fly by first interpolating the picks along the horizon, and then by interpolating and scaling the velocity vertically.
 Different interpolation algorithms have been implemented, including bi-linear, bi-cubic, and natural neighbor.

 - The user can save the new velocity and repeat the process for a deeper horizon.

-Headquartered in Norway, Statoil is an integrated technology-based international energy company primarily focused on upstream oil and gas operations.
-Statoil has about 30,000 employees in 40 countries.
+Headquartered in Norway, Equinor is an integrated technology-based international energy company primarily focused on upstream oil and gas operations.
+Equinor has about 30,000 employees in 40 countries.